P-collab-web/stenography-web/README.md

 - **Step 1: Install Python**
   Make sure you have Python (version 3.8 or higher) installed on your system.
-  You can check by running:
+  You can check by running on the terminal:
    - python --version

 - **Step 2: Install dependencies**
   Install all required libraries using the provided requirements file:
    - pip install -r requirements.txt

   This will install:
    - streamlit
    - pillow